A Space for Understanding and Growth

 - Research Fellowship - UMass Chan Medical School

-Mariam Fatehi, Ph.D., is a graduate of the University of Georgia School of Social Work and is board-certified in clinical social work, based in Atlanta, Georgia.
-She completed a research fellowship at the University of Massachusetts Chan Medical School.
-She currently works as an instructor at the Georgia State University School of Social Work while pursuing advanced training in psychoanalytic theory at the Emory University Psychoanalytic Institute.
+I am a graduate of the University of Georgia and am board certified in clinical social work, based in Atlanta, Georgia.
+I completed a research fellowship at the University of Massachusetts Chan Medical School.
+Currently I serve as an instructor at Georgia State University while pursuing advanced training in psychoanalytic theory at Emory University Psychoanalytic Institute.

-She also holds an M.A. in Clinical Psychology from the Tehran Psychiatric Institute, where she trained in an eclectic approach grounded in contemporary psychoanalytic theory.
-Prior to relocating to the United States, she was a licensed clinical psychologist in Tehran, with nine years of experience in both private practice and at the Family and Child Clinic of Shahid Beheshti University.
+I also hold an MA in clinical psychology from Tehran Psychiatric Institute, where I trained in an eclectic approach grounded in psychoanalytic theory.
+Prior to relocating to the United States, I was a licensed clinical psychologist in Tehran, with nine years of experience in both private practice and at the Family and Child Clinic of Shahid Beheshti University, where I also taught courses and supervised clinical interns.

-In her clinical work, Dr. Fatehi supports individuals navigating challenges related to identity, adjustment, trauma, eating disorders, anxiety, and depression.
-She works primarily with young adults and adults who are interested in deepening self-awareness and gaining insight into their relational patterns.
-She also offers couples and family therapy to support the development of healthier and more meaningful relationships.
+In my clinical work, I support individuals navigating challenges related to identity, adjustment, trauma, eating disorders, anxiety, and depression.
+I work primarily with adults who are interested in deepening self-awareness and gaining insight into their relational patterns.
+I also offer couples and family therapy to support the development of healthier and more meaningful relationships.

-In addition to her clinical practice, Dr. Fatehi has authored several peer-reviewed journal articles and conference presentations on mental health and substance misuse, interpersonal trauma, parent–child relationships, emerging adulthood, and personality development.
-She serves on the Editorial Board of the Journal of Evidence-Based Social Work, contributing peer reviews for multiple academic journals.
+In addition to my clinical practice, I have authored several peer-reviewed journal articles and conference presentations on mental health and substance misuse, interpersonal trauma, parent–child relationships, emerging adulthood, and personality development.
+I serve on the editorial board of the Journal of Evidence-Based Social Work, contributing peer reviews for multiple academic journals.